What do you see when you look at this picture? A man with a Smartcrutch perhaps!

 Next was to try them off-road.
 Here is where these awesome crutches find their slight but not complete weaknesses.
 On damp grass they don’t really hold well.
 On loose dusty surface they tend to lose a little grip.

 Now here they do shine, on relatively uneven rocky surfaces the flexibility in the feet seemed to work fairly well.
 The adjustable elbow joint means you can place a lot of your weight through the crutches but only if they grip the ground.
-I have not yet used them on ice but I fear the result would not be ideal.
+At this point I had not yet used them on ice but I fear the result would not be ideal but only because of the feet no being completely up to the job.

 few words of IMPROVEMENTS